natcap/invest.users-guide/source/ndr.rst

 Land use/land cover
 -------------------

-A key component for all water models is a spatially continuous land use / land cover raster (LULC) grid.
-That is, within a watershed, all pixels should have a land use / land cover class defined.
+A key component for all water models is a spatially continuous land use/land cover raster (LULC) grid.
+That is, within a watershed, all pixels must have a land use/land cover class defined.
 Gaps in data will create missing data (holes) in the output layers.
 Unknown data gaps should be approximated.

 Global land use data is available from: